Bartozzz/bartozzz.github.io/content/blog/2022-06-27-case-study-filler/index.md

 It was quite hard to achieve at first for several reasons:
 1. **Initially, I used [`react-native-animatable`](https://github.com/oblador/react-native-animatable) for animations:** it had noticeably worse performance than `react-native-reanimated`;
 2. **There were some redundant re-renders:** once I memorized some expensive components and calculation results, it improved the performance;
 3. **I was using JSC instead of [Hermes](https://engineering.fb.com/2019/07/12/android/hermes/):** once I migrated to Hermes, the performance improved greatly.
-Also, TTI, application size and memory utilization decreased a lot;
+Also, <abbr title="Time to Interaction">TTI</abbr>, application size and memory utilization decreased a lot;

 It turned out that React Native with Hermes can perform well enough to provide a nice UX, even on my old phone.